 Each novel will come with a Google Cardboard headset, enabling readers to turn their smartphone into an entry-level VR headset, and there will be an app that readers need to download in order to access these VR features (potentially priced between $0.99 - $3.99).
 This app would also include behind-the-scenes content and teasers for the sequel, giving more bang for your buck.
 Don't worry if you're not quite sold on VR yet, or have no plans to ever be sold on it, as these virtually-realised scenes will also be on paper for anyone that would still prefer to read them in the most traditional sense.

 Interested in Kirk's immersive VR trilogy?
 He's looking to get in touch with anyone working in VR as a way of bouncing off ideas, discussing the ins-and-outs of what VR can do for his novels, and altogether, in his own words, "make history."
-You can get in touch with him via his contact page on his website, or by starting a conversation on Twitter
+You can get in touch with him via his contact page on his website, or by starting a conversation on Twitter.

 Ah, Dead by Daylight...
 Sadly, it's been a while.
 Not by choice, mind you.
 I was still very much enamoured by the game when my Internet connection decided it would just plain stop.
 Now I'll have to find a way to return, because on Halloween comes an extremely important update; the inclusion of the game's first licensed killer, Michael Myers.
+That's right.
+Michael Myers, from the beloved Halloween series, is coming to Dead by Daylight, along with Laurie Strode (Jamie Lee Curtis) as a brand new survivor, and a map set in the sleepy little town of Haddonfield.
+But how will Michael play as a killer?
+According to 1428 Elm, a game journalism site:

 "Michael Myers... comes with his own “ultimate stalker” style, growing his power from watching his victims until he becomes “evil incarnate”.
 The Haddonfield map, featuring a well-lit street with houses to scavenge, is also fresh to the game."